naga-karthik/HeatGeodesics/ReadMe.md

 It is based on the ACM Transactions on Graphics paper, titled, "Geodesics in Heat: A New Approach to Computing Distance Based on Heat Flow".
 While it is good to read the paper, complete understanding of it is not required for this project.

+## Getting Started
+The code is entirely based on Java and some OpenGL, therefore the jogl, vecmath and mintools jar files need to installed for running the code.
+Inside the "src" folder are some classes that run in tandem to show the diffusion of heat in various objects (given in the "meshdata" folder).

 Here is a brief explanation of all the classes:
 * MeshProcessingApp - The main function that creates a view.